CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 ## Summary

-In this lab, you have covered the following:
+In this exercise, you have covered the following:

 - Configured WAF to protect your web application
 - Accessed your application using the application gateway